Tygrys11/LiraStudioYT-Mineimator-Portfolio/README.md

 </p>

 <h3 align="center">
-  Personal portfolio website created for a Minecraft animator and YouTube creator.
+  A personal portfolio website created for a Minecraft Animator and YouTube Content Creator.
 </h3>

 <p align="center">
-  Showcasing Mine-imator animations, creative projects, skills and digital work.
+ Showcasing Mine-imator animations, creative projects, skills, and digital artwork.
 </p>

 ## 🌐 Live Demo

-🔗 Website:
+🔗 Visit the website:

 # 📖 About The Project